 Poetry Live!
 The Voice That is Great Within Us

-Brenda Hillman, Matthew Zapruder and Graham Foust discussed the rich and thriving community of poets in 21st Century America at the 2009 Poetry Live! event at the Lindsay Wildlife Museum in Walnut Creek.
+April 2009: Brenda Hillman, Matthew Zapruder and Graham Foust discussed the rich and thriving community of poets in 21st Century America at Poetry Live! event at the Lindsay Wildlife Museum in Walnut Creek.

-Sunne Wright McPeak, member of the Delta Vision Blue Ribbon Task Force, environmental scientist Booker Holton, and Contra Costa Times environmental reporter Mike Taugher discuss the global, regional and local water crisis in February, 2009.
+February 2009: Sunne Wright McPeak, member of the Delta Vision Blue Ribbon Task Force, environmental scientist Booker Holton, and Contra Costa Times environmental reporter Mike Taugher discuss the global, regional and local water crisis.

 Ying Chang Compestine: A Writer in Two Worlds

-Ying Chang Compestine, author of “Revolution Is Not a Dinner Party,” discussed growing up in China during the Cultural Revolution on October 22, 2008 at the Lesher Center for the Arts in Walnut Creek, CA. The program was presented by the Walnut Creek Library Foundation as part of their “Live!
+October 2008: Ying Chang Compestine, author of “Revolution Is Not a Dinner Party,” discussed growing up in China during the Cultural Revolution at the Lesher Center for the Arts in Walnut Creek, CA. The program was presented by the Walnut Creek Library Foundation as part of their “Live!
 From the Library,” their speaker series that is free to the public.